Anesthetic: Muscle relaxants

-Another potentially disturbing complication where neuromuscular blockade is employed is 'anesthesia awareness'.
+A potential complication where neuromuscular blockade is employed is 'anesthesia awareness'.
 In this situation, patients paralyzed may awaken during their anesthesia, due to an inappropriate decrease in the level of drugs providing sedation or pain relief.
 If this is missed by the anesthesia provider, the patient may be aware of their surroundings, but be incapable of moving or communicating that fact.
 Neurological monitors are increasingly available that may help decrease the incidence of awareness.
 Most of these monitors use proprietary algorithms monitoring brain activity via evoked potentials.
-Despite the widespread marketing of these devices, many case reports exist in which awareness under anesthesia has occurred despite apparently adequate anesthesia as measured by the neurologic monitor.
+Additionally, anesthesia providers often have steps they follow to help prevent awareness, such as ensuring all equipment is working properly, monitoring that drugs are being delivered during surgery, and asking a series of questions (the Brice questions) to help detect awareness after surgery.
+If there is any suspicion of patient awareness, close follow-up and mental health professionals can help manage or avoid any traumatic stress associated with the awareness.
+Certain procedures, such as endoscopies or colonoscopies, are managed a technique called conscious sedation or monitored anesthesia care.
+These cases are performed with regional anesthetics and a "twilight sleep" achieved through sedation with propofol and analgesics, and patients may remember perioperative events.
+When this technique is used, patients should be advised that this is management is distinct from general anesthesia to help combat any belief or fear that they were "awake" during anesthesia.